Fantasy Football Week 5 Waiver Wire: Darius Slayton should see plenty of targets with Malik Nabers out

 Here's who you should be targeting ahead of your Week 5 matchups

 Along with that, we're keeping an eye on several major injuries that occurred in Week 4, notably to Malik Nabers (knee), who is lost for the season with a torn ACL.
+And Tyreek Hill (knee) suffered what appears to be a season-ending injury Monday night.
 We're also waiting to find out updates for Lamar Jackson (hamstring) and Ricky Pearsall (knee), among others.

 It's going to be another busy week on the waiver wire, and you should be prepared to spend some FAB.
-We have some solid options available in Woody Marks (54 percent rostered on CBS Sports), Kenneth Gainwell (22 percent), Romeo Doubs (58 percent), and Darius Slayton (3 percent).
+And it's a good thing that we have some solid options available in Woody Marks (54 percent rostered on CBS Sports), Kenneth Gainwell (22 percent), Romeo Doubs (58 percent), Darius Slayton (3 percent) and Darren Waller (14 percent) -- along with many more.

 We'll break down all these players and more, as always.
 Don't panic with the first week of byes, or if your roster is dealing with several injuries.
 We have you covered to get your roster ready to go.